 We have pioneered the use of an individual identifier to track AEDs or other MDs through time and space in community settings.
-According to this method, each AED is tagged with a label which consists of a unique two-dimensional (2D) matrix code (QR code, Denso Wave, Chita-gun, Japan); then the QR code or 2D matrix code is recorded as well as the location and status of the AED by using open-source software native to any contemporary smartphone (eg, Google Goggles, Google, Mountain View, CA) and finally these elements are automatically passed via the internet to a secure and confidential database in real time (Provisional Patent # 61/498 424, figure 1).
-The user is prompted to rescan the label after any use (figure 2).
+According to this method, each AED is tagged with a label which consists of a unique two-dimensional (2D) matrix code (QR code, Denso Wave Inc., Chita-gun, Japan); then the QR code or 2D matrix code is recorded as well as the location and status of the AED by using open-source software native to any contemporary smartphone (e.g. Google Goggles, Google Inc., Mountain View, CA); and finally these elements are automatically passed via the internet to a secure and confidential database in real time (Provisional Patent # 61/498,424, Figure 1).
+The user is prompted to rescan the label after any use (Figure 2).
 Note that by design each label has a unique alphanumeric code that provides built in redundancy with the 2D matrix code.
-The user is queried to answer a finite set of questions when the smartphone is connected to the database (table 2).
-If the device has a clinical use, these queries include verification of the intended receiving hospital for transported cases to facilitate longitudinal follow-up of patient outcome to hospital discharge (table 3).
-Using the limited data collected in the field with the 2D matrix code, additional variables are abstracted later from the participant's record to further characterise the process and outcome of care.
+The user is queried to answer a finite set of questions when the smartphone is connected to the database (Table 2).
+If the device has a clinical use, these queries include verification of the intended receiving hospital for transported cases to facilitate longitudinal follow-up of patient outcome to hospital discharge (Table 3).
+Using the limited data collected in the field with the 2D matrix code, additional variables are abstracted later from the subject's record to further characterize the process and outcome of care.

-The method for scanning the 2D matrix code is deliberately platform independent (ie, agnostic).
+The method for scanning the 2D matrix code is deliberately platform independent (i.e., agnostic).
 We opted to design and implement a website that can be accessed by any web-capable smartphone rather than take on the burden of designing, disseminated and maintaining multiple different smartphone applications.
 Most EMS providers carry their own smartphone.
 Since no specific smartphone application is required to access the website, our web developer is able to update this centrally as needed.

-This device identifier complement's the FDA's Global Use Device Identification Database (GUDID) initiative.11 This establishes that a unique device identifier number is assigned by the device manufacturer to each version or model of a device.
-This identifier is in human-readable format and in machine-readable format.
+This device identifier complement's the FDA's Global Use Device Identification Database (GUDID) initiative.(11) This establishes that: a unique device identifier number is assigned by the device manufacturer to each version or model of a device.
+This identifier is both in human-readable format and in machine-readable format.
 It is intended to contain information about the type of device as well as information about its manufacture.
 The primary difference is that GUDID does not require or enable tracking of the location of a device through time and space.

-Sample size and analysis
+Sample Size and Analysis

-Recruitment began on 21 Mar 2014.
-Enrolment of AEDs and patients with OHCA in this cohort study is ongoing.
-There is no planned end.
-As such, there is no maximum expected enrolment necessary to detect a significant difference between groups, as there would be in a clinical trial.
+Enrollment of AEDs and patients with OHCA in this cohort study is ongoing.
+As such, there is no maximum expected enrollment necessary to detect a significant difference between groups, as there would be in a clinical trial.
 The primary analysis will be descriptive.
-If 95% of AEDs are ready for use, enrolment of 10 000 AEDs
+If 95% of AEDs are ready for use, enrollment of 10,000 AEDs annually will yield precision (measured as half of the 95% confidence interval) of 0.4% in the estimate of readiness for use.
+If 10% of patients treated for OHCA survive to discharge, enrollment of 2500 patients annually will yield precision of 1.9% in the estimate of survival to discharge.